| Child A: | An elementary school child. May be any gender. |

 Like it's my fault I sat on a frog.

 It isn't my fault either.
-I had nothing to do with you cutting the cheese.
+I had nothing to do with your tooting tuba.

 Stephanie.

-Stephanie's the one who blew the tooting tuba?
+Are you trying to say Stephanie's the one who cut the cheese?

 No, remember, Miss Bodham asked "What's so funny?" and Stephanie said (in a very nasal voice) "One of them broke wind and they're laughing about it."